 The following guide will help explain the importance of these codes and how they are used in international trade.

-A Schedule B code, also known as a Schedule B number, is an export code assigned by the U.S. Census Bureau, Foreign Trade Division to classify all exported physical products.
+A Schedule B number is an export code assigned by the U.S. Census Bureau, Foreign Trade Division to classify all exported physical products.
 The code provides a way for companies to find the import nation’s specific product number, thereby determining duty rate.
 All codes are part of the international Harmonized System (HS).
-This system is used to organize imports and exports into general categories recognized world-wide.
+This system is used to organize imports and exports into general categories recognized worldwide.

 Each nation has its own way of further defining products beyond those general categories.
-The Schedule B code system is used as the unique identifier in the United States.
-Because it still needs to work within the Harmonized System, the first six digits of a Schedule B code will match the product’s internationally recognized HS number.
+The Schedule B system is used as the unique identifier in the United States.
+Because it still needs to work within the Harmonized System, the first six digits of a Schedule B number will match the product’s internationally recognized HS number.

-A product’s HS code, the first six digits of a Schedule B code, is generally accepted internationally as part of the greater Harmonized System of product classification overseen by the World Customs Organization (WCO).
+A product’s HS code, the first six digits of the Schedule B, is generally accepted internationally as part of the classification system overseen by the World Customs Organization (WCO).
 When this is not the case, a product’s HS code from another country can be found through foreign tariff databases such as the Customs Info Database.

 Realize that codes themselves will vary depending on any unique product characteristics.
 It is also important to realize that some codes DO NOT apply to a product’s usage, but rather to what the product itself is made from.

-If you know the Schedule B code for your product, but need to find the code for one related to it, the numerical part of the code can be used to search instead of starting over with the description process.
+If you know the Schedule B for your product, but need to find the code for one related to it, the numerical part of the code can be used to search instead of starting over with the description process.
 The decimals within the code should be taken out for the search.
-Any products related to that Schedule B code will then be shown.
+Any products related to that Schedule B will then be shown.

 In case further help is needed, exporters can contact a:

-To read a Schedule B code, you need to know how the digits are grouped together and what they represent.
-No Schedule B code will be longer than 10 digits.
-Recall that the first six digits are the hs code.
+To read a Schedule B, you need to know how the digits are grouped together and what they represent.
+Schedule B numbers are 10 digits or less.
+The first six digits are the HS code.
 Codes are typically written out with a decimal point following the fourth and sixth digits, i.e. 1234.56.7890.
 The numbers match up to the organization system of the U.S. Census Bureau that goes by chapters and sections, with sections having headings and sometimes subheadings.

-There are more HTS codes than Schedule B codes due to the fact that the United States imports a greater diversity of products than what it exports.
+There are more HTS codes than Schedule B numbers due to the fact that the United States imports a greater diversity of products than what it exports.
 Both are 10-digit codes and the first six digits typically match because they are HS codes based on the Harmonized System.
 The last numbers of each code are what will differ.

 Should the wrong code be used, the tariff classification of the product will be different.
-Whether you end up paying higher or lower duty rates, when the mistake is found by customs authorities, there will be monetary fines and penalties imposed.
-Aside from such fees, it increases the chances of your products getting stranded at port and creating delays likely to impact your bottom line.
+Regardless of what you may initially pay, when the mistake is found by customs authorities, there will be additional monetary fines and penalties imposed.
+It may also increase the chances of your products getting stranded at port and creating delays likely to further impact your bottom line.

-With so much depending on the accuracy of paperwork for exports and imports, allow USA Customs Clearance to make sure that you have correct Schedule B codes or HTS codes for your imports and exports.
-Our consulting services can take away the guess-work and ensure a painless process from port to port.
+With so much depending on the accuracy of paperwork for exports and imports, allow USA Customs Clearance to make sure that you have correct Schedule B or HTS codes for your imports and exports.
+Our consulting services can take away the guesswork and ensure a painless process from port to port.

 Have peace of mind for all your shipping needs by reaching out to USA Customs Clearance today.
 Get answers to your importing and exporting questions by calling us at (855) 912-0406 and see how you can benefit from our services.